 At their best, they may be quiet and only happen when there is no other sound.
 When the condition is at its most severe, the noises may be extremely distracting and partially or completely drown out any of the other sounds that are going on around you.

 Where do these sounds come from?

 Many of the people that I have helped have said that the sounds seem to come from inside their ears but there are actually four separate areas where the symptoms of tinnitus can originate from.
 Damage to the inner, middle or even outer ears can cause individuals to hear phantom noises.
 In addition, some cases may actually involve sounds that originate from inside of a person’s head.
 It all depends on the cause of the sound as some cases of tinnitus may be caused by damage to the ears and others to circulatory problems or the use of certain medications.

 Quieter surroundings = louder noise

 It is not uncommon for the symptoms of tinnitus to get worse when there is little to no surrounding noise.
 I was among the many tinnitus sufferers that realized my symptoms were much more noticeable when I was trying to sleep.
 Of course, when symptoms are at their worst, it does not matter whether there is surrounding noise or not as the ringing and humming can drown out noises even if those sounds are quite loud.

-Seeing a tinnitus specialist can be expensive.
+Seeing a tinnitus specialist, like an audiologist or ENT, can be expensive.
 The necessary tests to determine the cause of your tinnitus are often cost prohibitive for people suffering from tinnitus.
 That’s why I recommend you first try one of the over the counter tinnitus treatments that are readily available.
 If those fail to help, then its time to seek the help of a trained tinnitus specialist.